gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

   // now we have 3 prefetches in flight: K-V-K load_K(kv_id + 1);

-  // wait for current K prefetch to finish
+  // wait for prefetch of current K to finish and load K shared->registers
   // now we have 2 prefetches in flight: V-K asm volatile("cp.async.wait_group 2;");
   __syncthreads();

-  // K shared->registers
+  ...

   // 1st MMA
   ...